As Seen On

 These are the conversations food founders have with themselves long before they ever talk to someone like me.

-Most of the time, the real problem is something much less obvious.
+Sometimes it is.
+Most of the time, the real problem is something much less obvious, and it usually falls into one of five places:

 what happens when we work together